Best Sun Shirts of 2026

 Finding a budget sun shirt that fits well proved a challenge.
 The Baleaf sun shirt was not only $10 less than the closest competitor, but it offered an excellent balance of features and coverage.
 It’s available in 29 colors from size XS to 3XXL in men’s and women’s from S to 3XXL in 7 colors.

-Despite the budget price, the Baleaf sun hoody has features found in the most expensive sun hoodies we tested, such as thumb holes to protect the back of your hands from the sun.
+Despite the budget price, the Baleaf sun hoody has features found in the most expensive sun hoodies we tested: thumb loops, neck gaiters, and hidden pockets.

 Compare Prices Of The Baleaf Sun Hoodie